cnnarayanchavan/Module_5-PCB-/README.md

    - for searching technique
    - for sorting technique
    - 1st function from KK
    - updating readme for mainting strick of commits
+   - sorting with kk (using first and last elements)